Background pattern

 • skin rash

-• lymphoproliferative disorder (type of cancer originating from certain white blood cells)
+• lymphoproliferative disorder (a type of cancer that originates from certain white blood cells)

 • bacterial sepsis, pneumonia, pyelonephritis, herpes infection, influenza, candidiasis, bronchitis, rhinitis, sinusitis, nasopharyngitis, skin infection